Home | GPS Monitoring in Indianapolis

 This GPS device is usually an ankle bracelet, which you are not allowed to tamper with.
 The device will transmit your location information to law enforcement 24 hours a day, 7 days per week until you are entitled to have it removed.
-Going somewhere you are prohibiting from being counts as a parole violation and so would trying to remove or turn off the device.
+Going somewhere you are prohibited from being counts as a parole violation and so would trying to remove or turn off the device.

 You’d probably be surprised by the number of people serving sentences under home confinement and GPS monitoring.
 While the system is far from perfect, and a lot depends on the fact of your case, if your charges do not include violence, you are not a danger to the community, suffer from certain illnesses, and have a relatively clean background, you may be a candidate.
 However, it’s always best to discuss the details of what you can expect with an experienced lawyer.

 Parole is when you are released from prison to finish out the remainder of your punishment.
 While you are no longer incarcerated, you are not entirely free.

 During parole, you will be supervised by an officer, including through in-person check-ins and possibly GPS monitoring.
 You will also be required to undergo drug and alcohol testing and fulfill other requirements.
 If you violate any of the conditions of your parole, you may be sent back to prison.